bryanpaget/ZonePresentation/slides.md

 - Help shape the future of data science at StatCan
 - Host the next Zone in your department

-> The Zone is not just a tool.
-> It's a movement toward openness, sovereignty, and shared capability.
+> The Zone is a movement toward openness, sovereignty, and shared capability.